TonySkorik/chronograph/README.md

 There can be multiple action description and end action report message template parameters.

-Action description lowercasing and punctuation is automatic, so there is no need to lower/upper-case action description message or write full stops in message templates.

 ## Event level

 The Chronograph uses its own event level `ChronographLoggerEventLevel` to abstract away the concrete logger event levels.